mbadry1/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 - If you normalize your inputs this will speed up the training process a lot.
 - Normalization are going on these steps:
-  1. Get mean. `Mean = (1/m) * sum(x(i))`
+  1. Get the mean of the training set: `mean = (1/m) * sum(x(i))`
-  2. Subtract the mean from each input. `X = X - Mean`
+  2. Subtract the mean from each input: `X = X - mean`
      - This makes your inputs centered around 0.
-  3. Get the variance. `variance = (1/m) * sum(x(i)^2)`
+  3. Get the variance of the training set: `variance = (1/m) * sum(x(i)^2)`
-  4. Normalize the variance. `X/= variance`
+  4. Normalize the variance. `X /= variance`
-- These steps should be applied to training, Dev, and testing sets.
+- These steps should be applied to training, dev, and testing sets (but using mean and variance of the train set).
 - Why normalize?
-  - If we don't normalize the inputs our loss function will be deep and its shape is inconsistent then optimizing it will take a long time.
+  - If we don't normalize the inputs our cost function will be deep and its shape will be inconsistent (elongated) then optimizing it will take a long time.
-  - But if we normalize it the opposite will occur. the shape of the function will be consistent and the optimizing will be easier.
+  - But if we normalize it the opposite will occur.
+The shape of the cost function will be consistent (look more symmetric like circle in 2D example) and the optimizing will be easier (faster).

 ### Vanishing / Exploding gradients